kamond/AB_testing_max_vs_avg_bidding/README.md

 Purchases: Indicates the number of products purchased after the ads clicked.
 Earning: Earnings after purchased products

+# Project Tasks

-# Task1: Define the hypothesis of the A/B test.
+Task1: Define the hypothesis of the A/B test.

-# Task2: Comment on whether the test results are statistically significant.
+Task2: Comment on whether the test results are statistically significant.

-# Task3: Which tests did you use?
+Task3: Which tests did you use?
 State your reasons.

-# Task4: Based on your answer in Task 2, what is your advice?
+Task4: Based on your answer in Task 2, what is your advice?